sboerwinkle/bounce_brawl/README.txt

 Every level has an associated achievement.
 If you press 'v' on the menu, you can see what they're called - this should give you a hint as to what to do.
 A few things to note:

 The achievements are checked when you quit the level and return to the menu.
-The achievements don't care about what you did earlier, they only care about the state of the game on the instant that you quit.
+The achievements don't care about what you did earlier, they only care about the state of the game in the instant that you quit.
 This means you'll never have to do something 5 times, etc. since that doesn't show up when you look at a snapshot of the game.

 Completing the achievement earns you a pair of stars by the level's name.
 Completing it with no one taking any damage or respawning earns you the stars, plus that level appears in technicolor.
 If you earn the entire technicolor base menu, consider the game beaten.
 Congratulations, sir or madam - not many have the patience and skill for what you have accomplished.